Barycenters of Polytope Skeleta and Counterexamples to the Topological Tverberg Conjecture, via Constraints: Counterexamples to the Topological Tverberg Conjecture

-It is worth stressing that the theorem above provides counterexamples to an extension of the Generalized Van Kampen--Flores Theorem for any $r$ that is not a prime power, and for \emph{any}~$N$.
-Thus any simplicial complex $K$ of dimension $(r-1)k$ can be mapped continuously to $\R^{rk}$ in such a way that any $r$ pairwise disjoint faces do not overlap in the image.
-Since the Generalized Van Kampen--Flores Theorem is a higher-dimensional, multi-intersection analogue of ``$K_5$ is non-planar'', in the sense that the case $r=2$ and $d=2$ reduces to this statement, the theorem above implies that \emph{some} higher-dimensional, multi-intersection analogue of the non-planarity of $K_5$ exists if and only if $r$ is a power of a prime.
+It is worth stressing that the theorem above provides counterexamples to an extension of the Generalized Van Kampen--Flores Theorem for any $r$ that is not a prime power, and for the $(r-1)k$-skeleton of the simplex $\Delta_N$ for \emph{any}~$N$.
+Since the Generalized Van Kampen--Flores Theorem is a higher-dimensional, multi-intersection analogue of ``$K_5$ is non-planar,'' in the sense that the case $r=2$ and $d=2$ reduces to this statement, the theorem above implies that \emph{some} higher-dimensional, multi-intersection analogue of the non-planarity of $K_5$ exists if and only if $r$ is a power of a prime.

 We have already pointed out that, if the Topological Tverberg Conjecture holds for some~$r$, then the Generalized Van Kampen--Flores Theorem holds for the same~$r$.
 Since Theorem~\ref{thm:counter_van_kampen_flores} contradicts the $r$-fold Van Kampen--Flores Theorem for $r$ not a power of a prime, the Topological Tverberg Conjecture must also fail for those~$r$.